1502shivam-singh/Algorithms/Data Structures/Stack/Readme.md

 <strong>Push</strong>, which adds an element to the collection<br>
 <strong>Pop</strong>, which removes the most recently added element that was not yet removed.

+<strong>(This GIF is taken from Google images just to explain the working of this data structure visually)</strong>
 ![image](https://github.com/1502shivam-singh/Algorithms/blob/master/Data%20Structures/Stack/stack.gif)

 The order in which elements come off a stack gives rise to its alternative name, LIFO (last in, first out).